GuillaumeRossolini/griotte/README.md

 * improve the Docker docs
 * write the Getting Started docs
 * refactor the docs
-* when a sensor starts returning incorrect readings, it should recalibrate or self reset
+* when a sensor starts returning incorrect readings, its node should recalibrate or self reset
 * when a node fails to reconnect to the mesh, it should self reset
 * changes to the mesh topology are sent over HTTP (keeps the mesh alive) but currently not logged to the database
-* the ESP32 should forward readings to the Raspberry Pi Zero only when the WAN WiFi is ready
-* clean up the console traces, especially when a network is down
-* log the IP of the original node in the database (?)
-* write some sqlite sample queries
+* batch the HTTP requests to allow for more nodes within the 3s window, given the 250ms average time per request